-But before we get too far into the world of credit analysis, we have a handy financial statement analysis template that will allow you to analyze the financial statements for any company over multiple time periods.
-It comes complete with side-by-side comparison and it also automatically calculates several helpful credit analysis ratios, which we discuss in detail below.
+But before we get too far into the world of credit analysis, we have a handy financial statement analysis template that allows you to analyze the financial statements for any company over multiple time periods.
+It comes complete with side-by-side comparison, and it also automatically calculates several helpful credit analysis ratios, which we discuss in detail below.

 The 5 C’s of Credit Analysis

-First of all, let’s quickly go over some credit analysis basics.
-Every newly minted credit analyst inside of a bank is indoctrinated with the 5 C’s of Credit Analysis.
-This is essentially a high level checklist that any firm will be evaluated by when requesting a commercial loan.
+First, let’s quickly go over some credit analysis basics.
+Every newly minted credit analyst inside a bank is indoctrinated with the 5 C’s of Credit Analysis.
+This is essentially a high-level checklist that any firm will be evaluated by when requesting a commercial loan.

 Credit Analysis: Capacity

 Capacity measures the ability of a company to pay its debt service obligations.
 In other words, how can a borrower demonstrate its ability to pay back the requested loan?
 Analyzing capacity traditionally comes down to looking at historical and projected cash flows.
 Typically, a lender will review the past 3–5 years of financial statements and tax returns to determine a cash flow figure, which will depend on the context but is typically defined as Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA).
 It recognizes that depreciation and amortization are non-cash expenses and therefore adds them back to the cash flow figure, along with interest and taxes, to arrive at a dollar amount that’s available to service the debt.